A Numbers Game: What is a Good Credit Score for a Car Loan?

 Fair (560 – 659)

-Once you’ve hit “fair” territory, approval for a loan turns into a tricky affair.
+Once your credit score has dipped into the “fair” territory, trying to get approved for a car loan gets tricky.
 In fact, credit card companies and lenders start to consider people with fair credit as “higher risk” individuals.
-A score under the aforementioned 630 tends to mean loan denial or approval for high-interest loan.
+A score under the 630 limit we mentioned makes it very tough for car shoppers to get approved for a low-interest loan.

 Poor (300 – 559)

-At the bottom of the barrel, rests the “poor” category.
-It’s not a pleasant place to be in since the only option are loans with very high interest rates, often in the double digits.
+At the low end of the scale, sits the “poor” category.
+It’s not a pleasant place to be in since the only option are loans with very high interest rates, sometimes in the double digits.
 This is true whether you want a car loan, business loan or mortgage.
-Fortunately, there are options if you are in this bracket, and they can help you climb out of this territory if you’re willing to commit to regular and timely payments.
+Fortunately, there are options if you are in this bracket, and they can help you improve your credit score if you commit to regular and timely payments.

-Keep in mind too, that the minimum standard for companies differs.
-Some lenders will only work with those who have outstanding credit, others will cater to those with challenged credit and some, unfortunately, have no standards at all (the ones who take advantage of their customers).
+Keep in mind too, that the minimum standard for lenders differ, even if slightly.
+Some will only work with those who have outstanding credit, others will cater to those with challenged credit and some, unfortunately, have no standards at all (the ones who take advantage of their customers).
 However, most companies will set their limits in the mid-600 range, somewhere 620 – 650.

 Reminders for a Healthy Credit Score

-Regardless of where your current score falls, there are some basic practices that can help you maintain a good score or repair a damaged one, no matter who you are.
+Regardless of your credit current score, there are some basic practices that can help you maintain a good or repair a damaged one, no matter who you are.

 - Avoid missing payments – Forgetting your monthly payments is one of the fastest ways to lower your credit score.
 Make it your goal to pay your bills and debts on time.

-- Don’t carry a balance (if possible) – You might not be able to pay a debt in full, all at once.
-However, don’t believe the myth that holding onto a balance can improve your credit score.
+- Don’t carry a balance (if possible) – You might not be able to pay a debt in full, all at once, but don’t believe the myth that holding onto a balance can improve your credit score.
 Do it for too long, and your score will drop!

-- Keep loan applications to a minimum – Too many applications works= against you in two ways: 1) More credit inquiries which lowers your score, 2) Lenders who are hesitant to grant you a loan due to a perceived lack of irresponsibility.
+- Keep loan applications to a minimum – Too many applications works against you in two ways: 1) More credit inquiries lower your score, 2) Lenders who are hesitant to grant you a loan due to a perceived lack of responsibility.
 The lesson?
-Don’t apply for too many loans.
+Don’t apply for too many loans at once.

-Ultimately, the answer to having the right credit score, is to have a high number in the first place.
-If you can stay in the excellent range (760+), you’ll be golden.
+Ultimately, the answer to having the right credit score, is to have the highest number possible.
+If you can stay in the excellent range (760+), great.
 Even if you can maintain a score in the very good range (725 – 759), you won’t have any problems securing a loan that offers you great rates and discounts.
-By means of responsible payment habits, you’ll find it easy to maintain a score that only gets you the best deals on car loans.
+By means of responsible payment habits, you’ll find it easy to maintain a score that gets you nothing but the best deals on car loans.